-Property litigator Alison is an expert in landlord and tenant law and a specialist in the retail sector.
+Property litigator Alison is an expert in landlord and tenant law.
 She is experienced in advising on high-value asset management issues relating to shopping centres, retail portfolios and office buildings across a range of sectors, acting for owners and occupiers.

 Alison advises on various property disputes including dilapidations claims, service charge and rent review disputes, unopposed and contentious lease renewals, possession and forfeiture proceedings.
 In addition to landlord and tenant work, Alison also advises on development disputes, real property issues including restrictive covenants, adverse possession, rights of way and other easements including rights of light, property-related insolvency, breaches of covenant, removal of squatters and residential possession claims.

 - Possession claims (commercial and residential)

 - Service charge and rent review disputes

 - CVAs and other insolvency options relating to property